In early spring, the tiny, bright green leaves of many trees burst forth.

 The Spring is a wonderful time to go outside.

-When walking through a wooded area, take a moment to draw attention to tree twigs and branches.
+When you are next out on a walk, take a moment to draw attention to tree twigs and branches.

 Have children search for buds and then choose a single twig to study.
 Have them: